-Today we will discuss one of the most important aspects of website promotion or its preparation to this process.
+Today we will discuss one of the most important aspects of the website promotion or its preparation for this process.
 The questions we will be talking about will help you better understand the purpose of website analysis and SEO audit.
-You will also learn how to find the right time for it, what steps to take, and which tools to use for effective SEO audit of your website.
+You will also learn how to find the right time for it, what steps to take, and which tools to use for an effective SEO audit of your website.

 From the article “SEO-audit of a website: A full checklist,” you will learn:

 - What is SEO audit of a website?

 - What difficulties can one encounter when conducting SEO audit of a website?

 - What aspects should be analyzed as part of a website SEO audit?

 - What tools can be used in the course of a SEO audit?

 - How should a website audit be carried out?

 - Checklist of the main performance indicators to be included into the analysis of the SEO audit.

 - Recommendations to be factored in during the analysis and the process of SEO audit of a website.